 No good builder wants to take your job if he feels that you are going to micromanage your project, or that you expect more than you’re willing to pay for.
 That’s why it’s so important to establish good communications before any final decisions are made.

 5. Quality of construction

 No one wants a home of inferior quality.
-Quality actually starts with the quality of information that you can gain from looking at builder’s websites.
-It continues on through the quality of communication from talking with the builder.
+Quality starts with the quality of information that you can gain from looking at builder’s websites.
+It continues through the quality of communication from talking with the builder.
 Did she/he answer your emails and phone calls right away?

 Visiting the show home, or the home builder has built before, walking through and asking questions about the builder and construction process is a must.

 There is a bit of art in every custom home.
 So choose the “artist” whose past work you admire, because other “artists” can not be expected to produce exact replicas.